makerdao/flap-auctions-api/README.md

   --rpc-timeout RPC_TIMEOUT
                         JSON-RPC timeout (in seconds, default: 10) --http-address HTTP_ADDRESS
-                        Address of the Uniswap Price Feed --http-port HTTP_PORT
+                        Address of the Flap API --http-port HTTP_PORT
-                        Port of the Uniswap Price Feed --events-query-interval EVENTS_QUERY_INTERVAL
+                        Port of the Flap API --events-query-interval EVENTS_QUERY_INTERVAL
                         time window to wait and recheck for events (in seconds, default: 30)